There are a number of festivals, holidays and other events celebrated in Saint Martin each year.

 Cars are the main mode of transport in Saint Martin.
 Prices are fair (from EUR 17 per day).
 Note that the speed limit on all roads cannot exceed 50 kilometres (31 miles) per hour.

-Upon your arrival in Saint Martin, you can get in touch with local tourism professionals for further information and to help organize your stay.Saint Martin Tourist Office
+Upon your arrival in Saint Martin, you can get in touch with local tourism professionals for further information and to help organise your stay.Saint Martin Tourist Office

 Offers practical information and many useful recommendations (accommodation, restaurants, public transport, festivals, cultural events, etc.).